Youth Mobility Scheme Visa (T5)

-The Tier 5 Youth Mobility Scheme is for young adults from participating countries and territories who wish to experience life in the United Kingdom.
+The Youth Mobility Scheme Visa (T5), is for young adults from participating countries and territories who wish to experience life in the United Kingdom.

-Requirements for a Tier 5 Youth Mobility Scheme visa
+Requirements for a Youth Mobility Scheme Visa (T5)

-In order to qualify for a Tier 5 Youth Mobility Scheme visa, you will need to satisfy UK Visas & Immigration that:
+In order to qualify for a Youth Mobility Scheme Visa (T5), you will need to satisfy UK Visas & Immigration that:

 You are aged between 18 and 30;